concordbands/concordbands/content/home/hero_carousel.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Concord-Carlisle Elementary Honor Band" content = ""
-  align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Elementary Honor Band" content = "Collaboration between Carlisle and Concord" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).